jed/authom/README.md

 })
 ```

+An optional `name` member can also be passed to override that used for Authome path matching.
+So if you had two Github apps, you could set them as `name: github1` and `name: github2`, so that they could be accessed as `/auth/github1` and `/auth/github2`.

 You can listen for `auth` and `error` events by:

 - listening to a specific service for service-specific events, or